Churchillk/Crystal/README.md

 # Crystal
-a django app to store
+a django app to advertise jobs and uses claims job n get money